hendrikcech/rft/assignment1/draft-rft.md

 The amount of data this is in-flight is limited by the respective congestion window (*cwnd*).

 ## Flow Control
-Client requests range of bytes from server.
+The client only requests as many bytes from the server as he can handle at once.
+The server keeps track of the requested byte ranges but can fulfill those requests at his own pace.

 ### Default fixed buffer size algorithm
 The client allocates a receive buffer of fixed size S. Initially he requests S much data.

 Every time the client receives data, he inserts that data into the appropriate place in the receive buffer.
 Then, the client checks if a contineous block of data from the start of the requested file has been received.
 If so, that block of data is extracted from the buffer and written to persistent storage.
-The client requests as much new data as necessary from the server to reach S.
+The client requests as much new data as necessary from the server to have again requested S byte in total.

+If the client suspects that packets have been lost, he should request those specific gap byte ranges again.

 ## Congestion Control